thomas4kaese/nordbayern_news_downloader/README.md

 - run py file

 OR
-- run docker-container, mount app as /app
+- run docker-container, mount target download dir as volume and pass with "--dir $PATH" argument

 # known issues
 - only works for Nürnberger Nachrichten for now, need to edit browser.get(...) at the end of step 1 for other papers